benjamincanac/nuxt-nation/slides.md

 The major version has been increased from v1 to v3 to make it clear that Nuxt UI Pro v3 is meant to be used with Nuxt UI v3.

-I'm happy to share that this will be a free update, the license you bought or will buy is compatible for both versions.
+[click] I'm happy to share that this will be a free update, the license you bought or will buy is compatible for both versions.

 [click] Nuxt UI Pro v3 only contains the components to build the Nuxt UI documentation at the moment.